 We want to uncover and uplift women across the centuries whose vision, passion, and determination have shaped the country we are today.

-Our goal: discover 1,000 places connected to women’s history, and elevate their stories for everyone to learn and celebrate.
+Your contributions have already helped illuminate more than 1,000 places connected to women’s history.
+As we elevate their stories for everyone to learn and celebrate, let's keep going!

 We Need Your Help

 Tell us where women made history by sharing a photo and short description of a place the world should know about.Share Your Place